JP-Lefever/JP-Lefever/README.md

 ## 🇬🇧 About Me

-I am a passionate web developer, specialized in the JavaScript ecosystem.
-Driven by a love for learning, I continue to improve my skills every day, both independently and collaboratively.
+Passionate web developer and JavaScript ecosystem specialist, I fuel my curiosity by learning every day, either independently or by sharing my experiences with the community.

 My technical expertise includes:
 • JavaScript & TypeScript